Justine-12345/LANI-Scholarship/README.md

 The notification feature keeps applicants informed throughout the application process.
 Receive real-time updates on application status, document submissions, and any other important information via email notifications.

 🌐 **Modern Web Technologies:**
-Built with Laravel, JavaScript, CSS, and HTML, this application offers a modern and responsive user interface.
+Built with Laravel, JavaScript, CSS, HTML, and MySQL, this application offers a modern and responsive user interface.
 Expect smooth interactions, fast loading times, and a user-friendly experience.

 LANI Scholarship Online Application with Notification aims to provide a seamless and efficient way for applicants to access scholarships and for administrators to manage applications.